ainblockchain/ain-blockchain/JSON_RPC_API.md

 **Parameters**

-An object with 2 properties:
+An object with properties:

+- protoVer: `String` - protocol version
 - block_number: `Number` - block number
 - index: `Number` - index of the transaction within the block

 **Returns**